carlosdp/harbor/README.md

 Pullers are simply responsible for grabbing the correct version of the repository or artifact being deployed.
 An obvious Puller is the Git Puller which pulls from a specified Git remote repository and branch.
 You could also have a Puller that pulls a pre-built RPM package and skip adding a builder step.

 ### Builders
 Builders are responsible for taking source code and building it into a package that can be passed to the Schedulers.
 An example of a builder would be the Docker Builder that builds a container using a Dockerfile in the source code and passes the image to the Scheduler.
-Builders are not always necessary in a chain as it is generally better practice to perform a build using a CI or dedicated build system which would then pass the already built package or container image to Harbor via a Hook.
+Builders are not always necessary in a chain as it is generally better practice to perform a build using a CI or dedicated build system which would then pass the already built package or container image to SupplyChain via a Hook.

 ### Schedulers
 Schedulers deploy the new artifact to the cluster.
 An example Scheduler is the Fleet Scheduler which uses CoreOS Fleet to deploy containers across a range of cluster machines.